-Lucene provides a simple HTML parser that removes tags from a stream.
-The HTMLCharFilter class wraps a reader class and removes the HTML tags from that stream.
+- Lucene provides a simple HTML parser that removes tags from a stream.
+The HTMLCharFilter class wraps a reader class and strips the HTML tags from that stream, hence, losing the structure information of the document. - Other more complete HTML parsers exist such as Boilerpipe and Jsoup.
+You can use one of these libraries if you are not happy with the result of Lucene's HTML pre-processing result.